On the Importance of Fundamental Properties in Quantum-Classical Machine Learning Models: Results

 \subsection{Impact of Feature Mapping on Hybrid Model Performance}

 The choice of feature mapping plays a pivotal role in determining the performance of hybrid quantum-classical neural networks.

+Several different feature mappings have been investigated.
+Throughout this manuscript a following convention is used to distinguish between nine.
+When the label of feature mapping uses the letter \texttt{z}, it means that it only uses rotations around the z-axis.
+The corresponding operator is defined in \cref{eq:PauliZ}, and an example of such a mapping is displayed in \cref{fig:z}.
+When we talk about rotations, we mean them with respect to the visualization of the single qubit state on the Bloch sphere, which is shown in \cref{fig:bloch}.
+When there is a \texttt{zz} in a label, it means that an operator described in \Cref{eq:zz} is used; the example for this case is shown in \cref{fig:zz}.
+Furthermore, when a keyword \texttt{pauli} is used in the label, that means that more than one operator is used and these sets consist of operators described in \cref{eq:PauliX,eq:PauliY,eq:PauliZ} and shown in \cref{fig:p}.

+When suffix \texttt{linear} is used, it means that linear entanglement has been set to entangle the qubits, same as when \texttt{full}, which means full entanglement scheme.
+The number of repetitions is defined by the number after the keyword \texttt{reps}.

+The feature mappings were chosen in a systematic way to test different levels of expressivity, from simple and unentangled baselines to more expressive multi-axis and entangled constructions.
+This structured selection enables a controlled comparison of how increasing encoding complexity and geometric richness affect learning dynamics and classification performance within an otherwise fixed hybrid architecture.

 Out of nine tested mappings, only the \texttt{pauli\_xyz\_1\_rep} configuration resulted in high training and validation accuracy, while the remaining variants significantly hindered the model’s learning as seen in \cref{tab:accuracies}, inappropriate feature maps led to underfitting and poor generalization, as the accuracies of the model remained between $28\%$ and $36\%$, even when post-quantum-layer silhouette scores were moderately high numbers.
 This highlights that good separability alone does not guarantee strong model performance—accurate alignment between the feature space and the task-specific structure is essential.

+While the accuracies around $30\%$ are consistent with near-random guessing for a three-class classification task, the same training pipeline has been used for all feature maps and successfully converged for \texttt{pauli\_xyz\_1\_rep}, confirming the correctness of the implementation.
+Thus, the poor performance of most mappings is attributed to limited expressivity, as when feature maps are dominated by $Z$ and $ZZ$ operators, the state rotates along only one axis when visualized on the Bloch sphere.
+This means that the different classes remain weakly distinguishable by the variational classifier.
+In contrast, \texttt{pauli\_xyz\_1\_rep} employs non-commuting Pauli operators across multiple axes, producing a richer embedding that enables effective class separation.
+This highlights that geometric separability, that is visualized in \cref{fig:pauli_xyz_1_rep_train,fig:z_feature_map_reps_1_train,fig:zz_feature_map_reps_3_full_train}, alone is insufficient and feature mappings must be selected with care.